-If there were appreciable misclassification, the so-called "malaria" deaths in adults might be expected to occur at a rate largely independent of childhood malaria mortality, in the absence of any hypothesis as to other causes of acute adult febrile mortality that happened to correlate geographically with childhood malaria.12

-National census results in Africa.
-An additional source of directly estimated age-specific malaria mortality comes from the Sierra Leone 2015 Population and Housing Census Thematic Report on Mortality, where malaria was the leading cause of death in 2015, accounting for 27% of deaths.13 The information was collected at the household level, but an impressive 93% of deaths had been documented and reported, leading to reasonable confidence in the reports.
+If there were appreciable misclassification, the so-called "malaria" deaths in adults might be expected to occur at a rate largely independent of childhood malaria mortality, in the absence of any hypothesis as to other causes of acute adult febrile mortality that happened to correlate geographically with childhood malaria.
+12 the Sierra Leone 2015 Population and Housing Census Thematic Report on Mortality, where malaria was the leading cause of death in 2015, accounting for 27% of deaths.
+The information was collected at the household level, but an impressive 93% of deaths had been documented and reported, leading to reasonable confidence in the reports.
 (The high level of reporting may be attributable to measures adopted during the Ebola epidemic, before the 2015 census.)
 The highest age-specific mortality rate is in the under-five age-group and the lowest in those aged 5-14 years.
-From there, the rate rises in the 15-49 years age-group.
+From there, the rate rises in the 15-49 years age-group and declines somewhat in the 50+ years age-group.